Historic counties of England: Subdivisions

-Some of the counties have major subdivisions.
-Of these, the most significant are the divisions of Yorkshire: the East Riding, West Riding, North Riding and the ainsty of York.
-Since Yorkshire is so big, its ridings became established as geographical terms quite apart from their original role as administrative divisions.
-The second largest county, Lincolnshire, was divided into three historic "parts": Parts of Lindsey, Holland and Kesteven, and the Parts of Lindsey was itself divided into three ridings (North Riding, South Riding and West Riding).
+Some of the counties had major subdivisions.
+Of these, the most significant were the divisions of Yorkshire: the East Riding, West Riding, North Riding and the ainsty of York.
+Since Yorkshire was so large, its ridings became established as geographical terms quite apart from their original role as administrative divisions.
+The second largest county, Lincolnshire, was also sub divided into three historic "parts": Parts of Lindsey, Holland and Kesteven, and the Parts of Lindsey was itself divided into three ridings (North Riding, South Riding and West Riding).
 Other divisions include the special status of Tower Hamlets within Middlesex, those of Sussex into East Sussex and West Sussex and Suffolk into East Suffolk and West Suffolk, and, more informally and hence more vaguely, of Kent into East Kent and West Kent.

 Several counties had liberties or sokes within them that were administered separately.
 Cambridgeshire had the Isle of Ely, and Northamptonshire had the Soke of Peterborough.
 Such divisions were used by such entities as the Quarter Sessions courts and were inherited by the later administrative county areas under the control of county councils.

 Most English counties were subdivided into smaller subdivisions called hundreds.
 Nottinghamshire, Yorkshire and Lincolnshire were divided into wapentakes (a unit of Danish origin), while Durham, Northumberland, Cumberland and Westmorland were divided into wards, areas originally organised for military purposes, each centred on a castle.
 Kent and Sussex had an intermediate level between the county and hundreds, known as lathes in Kent and rapes in Sussex.
 Hundreds or their equivalents were divided into tithings and parishes (the only class of these divisions still used administratively), which in turn were divided into townships and manors.
 In the 17th century the Ossulstone hundred of Middlesex was further divided into four divisions, which replaced the functions of the hundred.
 The borough and parish were the principal providers of local services throughout England until the creation of ad-hoc boards and, later, local government districts.

 List of counties

-The ancient counties are as follows:
+The historic counties are as follows:

 The historic counties of England are included in the Index of Place Names (IPN) published by the Office for National Statistics.
 Each "place" included in the IPN is related to the historic county it lies within, as well as to a set of administrative areas.